Michael-Sharkansky/Python-image-preprocessing-for-GAN/readme.md

-			Pre-editing Python programs
+			Python programs for Deep Learning GAN (Generative Adversarial Network) images data (features and labels) pre-processing and post-processing.

 			Programmed by Michael Sharkansky

 			Overview

-i-crop-batch ñ run in a batch mode over a folder with images  and create images resized to a definite side size or images re-scaled to percents of the original images.
-Place the resulting images into another folder. i-crop-list-roi  ñ process sequence of images in a folder and create one or two sets of images cut from each original image.
+i-crop-batch ‚Äì run in a batch mode over a folder with images  and create images resized to a definite side size or images re-scaled to percents of the original images.
+Place the resulting images into another folder. i-crop-list-roi  ‚Äì process sequence of images in a folder and create one or two sets of images cut from each original image.
 It can be used to cut features form images or to cut couples of features and labels from images.
 Command line:   -c  <config_file>
 i-select  -  for GAN model data: run in a main folder and leave or move files to another folders, I.e.